BioNTech: Oncology and international expansion (since 2021)

 Alongside ongoing development of COVID-19 vaccines, BioNTech expanded its oncology pipeline and drug manufacturing capabilities, leading to an increasing number of trials in advanced clinical phases.

 The company has formed strategic collaborations and acquisitions to enhance its platform technologies, global manufacturing capacity, and computational drug discovery capabilities.
 In 2023, BioNTech acquired InstaDeep, a British AI technology company, to strengthen its AI-driven approach in drug development.
 BioNTech had been collaborating with InstaDeep since 2019 on cancer drug design and expanded their partnership in 2022 to create an early warning system for detecting SARS-CoV-2 variants of concern.

 In February 2022, BioNTech introduced the BioNTainer, a modular system for decentralized and scalable production of mRNA-based medicines in various locations.
 The first BioNTainer-based manufacturing site was inaugurated in Kigali, Rwanda, in December 2023, marking BioNTech's first facility in Africa.
 That same month, BioNTech announced a partnership with the Australian state of Victoria to build a BioNTainer-based clinical-scale mRNA manufacturing plant in Melbourne.

 In 2023, BioNTech entered a collaboration with the UK government to expand access to personalized mRNA cancer immunotherapies in clinical trials, aiming to treat up to 10,000 patients by 2030.

 In July 2024, BioNTech entered a collaboration with Triastek, a Chinese company specializing in 3D printing pharmaceuticals, to develop 3D-printed oral RNA therapeutics.
-The collaboration will harness Triastek’s capabilities in new oral tablet designs made possible by 3D printing.
+The collaboration will harness Triastek's capabilities in new oral tablet designs made possible by 3D printing.

 In December 2024, the Chinese biotech company Biotheus, with which a global licensing and collaboration agreement was already in place, was acquired for approximately one billion US dollars.
 As a result, BioNTech secures full rights to the drug candidate BNT327/PM8002, currently in advanced stages of clinical development.

-In June 2025, BioNTech has acquired CureVac, a German biopharmaceutical firm and a former rival in the COVID-19 vaccine race.
-The deal will be worth approximately $1.25 billion.
+In June 2025, BioNTech acquired CureVac, a German biopharmaceutical firm and a former rival in the COVID-19 vaccine race.
+The deal was valued at approximately $1.25 billion.
 BioNTech expects that this acquisition will further strengthen the research, development, manufacturing, and commercialization of investigational mRNA-based cancer immunotherapy.
+The same month, BioNTech entered into a partnership with Bristol Myers Squibb for the joint development and commercialization of BNT327, also known as pumitamig.
+The candidate is being investigated in several cancer trials and is intended to strengthen immune responses against tumours.

+In January 2026, BioNTech announced a $50 million life science fund in partnership with the University of Pennsylvania.
+The Penn-BioNTech Innovative Therapeutics Seed (PxB) Fund will invest in seed and Series A companies with university researchers developing therapeutics, diagnostics, digital platforms and research tools.

+In May 2026, BioNTech announced that it would end COVID-19 vaccine production in Germany and transfer manufacturing to Pfizer.
+As part of the restructuring, BioNTech planned to close its sites in Marburg, Idar-Oberstein and Singapore, as well as sites belonging to the acquired company CureVac.
+According to Der Spiegel, the company shifts towards oncology.